WilDoane/TDD-JavaScript-Demo/README.txt

 THIS REPOSITORY
 ===============

 This repository is organized into distinct tasks.
-At the highest level, you'll find a list of project directories with various names, this README.txt file, and the yui folder.
+At the highest level, you'll find a list of project directories with various names, this README.txt file, and the yui/ directory.

-  README.txt An overview of the organization and purpose of the repository yui        The Yahoo! framework that provides the unit testing
+  README.txt  An overview of the organization and purpose of the repository yui/        The Yahoo! framework that provides the unit testing
                tools we need.

 Each task directory is organized into two main directories and includes its own README.txt file describing that particular task:

-  README.txt A description of a given task src        The source code that you'll write to satisfy the tests. tests      The collection of tests for code stored in src.
+  README.txt  A description of a given task src/        The source code that you'll write to satisfy the tests. tests/      The collection of tests for code stored in src.

-In the src directory, you'll find a typical APPLICATION LOADER (just enough structure to bootstrap the running of the application) named
+In the src/ directory, you'll find a typical APPLICATION LOADER (just enough structure to bootstrap the running of the application) named

   runApp.html

-In the tests directory, you'll find a typical TEST LOADER (just enough structure to bootstrap the running of the tests) named
+In the tests/ directory, you'll find a typical TEST LOADER (just enough structure to bootstrap the running of the tests) named

   runTests.html